jbadger3/stat679work/hw1/readme.md

    `timetesty_snaq.xxx` to `timetest0y_snaq.xxx` where "y" is a digit between 1 and 9.

 `sh normalizeFileNames.sh`
 - *9/25/2016* A shell script was created summarizeSNaQres.sh to summarize the results of the snaq runs.
-The file summary.csv contains three fields analysis, hmax, and CPUtime for each run.
+The file summary.csv contains three fields: analysis, hmax, and CPUtime for each run.

 `sh summarizeSNaQres.sh`